jsh/PythonPowerTools/README.md

 Python implementations of either are possible, but need to be done as an independent effort.

-* Gemini thinks `PPT/bin/dc` is impossible to implement in Python.
+* Gemini Pro 2.5 thinks `PPT/bin/dc` is impossible to implement in Python.
 The `dc` language is too complex and un-Pythonic.
-Interestingly `PPT/bin/bc` presented no problems.
+When Gemini Flash had no problem with `PPT/bin/bc`, I tried giving it `dc`, and it converted that, too.
+This makes me suspicious of Gemini Flash.